bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 ## Step 5: Differential expression and pathway analysis

-Next we will use Example A (Celltype re-mapping) for differential expression (DE) analysis and pathway analysis.
+Next, we will use Example A (Celltype re-mapping) for differential expression (DE) analysis and pathway analysis.

 The documentation for these modules is extensive and explains how to use the modules in the correct order.
 The order is also below: